-- Simplified Goals — With one savings account you can simply your goal and work toward one small short-term savings goal.
+- Simplified Goals — With one savings account, you can simplify your goal and work toward one small short-term savings goal.
 No distractions and it's easy to stay on track.

 - Save Without Thinking — Once you set up Digit it's easy to set-and-forget your savings with them.
 Next thing you know, you have some vacation or fun money saved up.

-- Cannot Perform Transactions via the Web Site — You cannot make deposits or withdraw money via the web site.
+- Cannot Perform Transactions via the Website — You cannot make deposits or withdraw money via Digit's website.

 - Unexplained Savings Algorithm — After questioning Digit's team and CEO directly, I still have no idea how they determine how much money to transfer into your account every few days.
 If you don't want to give up the control of your finances, you may not like their vague algorithm.